RainingSea/cese/project/website/CharitableGivingPlatform/architect.md

 [CONTENT]
-"Implementation approach": "The web application will be structured using Flask as the backend framework to handle user requests and manage sessions.
-The main components include the Login Page, Registration Page, Dashboard Page, and Charity Details Page.
-The application will utilize HTML templates for frontend presentation, allowing users to interact with the system through forms and buttons.
-User authentication will be managed through session handling, and data will be retrieved from local text files for user and charity information.", "UI design": "The Login Page will feature a form for username and password input, along with a 'Register here' link.
-The Registration Page will have fields for new user registration.
-The Dashboard Page will display a list of available charities with 'Details' buttons for each charity.
-The Charity Details Page will show detailed information about the selected charity and a donation input field.
-Navigation elements will include buttons for logging out and returning to the Dashboard.", "Data Storage": "Data will be stored in local text files.
-User data will be stored in 'users.txt', charity information in 'charities.txt', and donation history in 'donations.txt'.
-Each file will have a specific format: 'users.txt' will contain lines with 'username,password', 'charities.txt' will have 'charity_name,mission,projects', and 'donations.txt' will record 'username,charity_name,amount'.
-No SQL database will be used.", "File list": ["main.py", "templates/login.html", "templates/register.html", "templates/dashboard.html", "templates/charity_details.html", "users.txt", "charities.txt", "donations.txt"], "Data structures and interfaces": " classDiagram
+"Implementation approach": "The 'CharitableGivingPlatform' will be developed using Python for backend logic and HTML for frontend presentation.
+The application will utilize Flask as a lightweight web framework to handle routing and sessions.
+Local storage will be managed through text files, where user, charity, and contribution data will be stored and retrieved as needed.
+The application will start from the login page, guiding users through registration, dashboard, and charity details seamlessly.",

+"UI design": "The user interface will consist of the following components:\n1. **Login Page**: Input fields for username and password, a login button, and a 'Register here' link.\n2. **Registration Page**: Input fields for username, password, and a register button.\n3. **Dashboard Page**: A list of available charities with 'Details' buttons for each charity, a view for contribution history, and a logout button.\n4. **Charity Details Page**: Display detailed information about the selected charity, an input field for donation amount, and a donate button.
+A back button will allow navigation back to the dashboard.",

+"Data Storage": "Data will be stored in local text files, with separate files for different data types:\n- `users.txt`: Stores user account information (username, password).\n- `charities.txt`: Stores charity information (name, mission, ongoing projects).\n- `contributions.txt`: Stores user contributions (username, charity name, amount donated).
+This structured approach facilitates easy data retrieval and management through simple file manipulations in Python.",

+"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/dashboard.html", "templates/charity_details.html", "users.txt", "charities.txt", "contributions.txt"],

+"Data structures and interfaces": " classDiagram
     class User {
         -username: str
         -password: str
-        +register() void
-        +login() bool
+        +register(username: str, password: str) void
+        +login(username: str, password: str) bool
     }
     class Charity {
         -name: str
         -mission: str
-        -projects: str
+        -ongoingProjects: str
-        +get_details() str
+        +getDetails() str
     }
-    class Donation {
+    class Contribution {
         -username: str
-        -charity_name: str
+        -charityName: str
         -amount: float
-        +record_donation() void
+        +recordContribution(username: str, charityName: str, amount: float) void }
+    class Main {
+        -UserManager userManager
+        -CharityManager charityManager
+        -ContributionManager contributionManager
+        +main() str
     }
-    class App {
-        -users: List<User>
-        -charities: List<Charity>
-        -donations: List<Donation>
-        +load_users() void
-        +load_charities() void
-        +load_donations() void
-        +save_user(user: User) void
-        +save_charity(charity: Charity) void
-        +save_donation(donation: Donation) void
-    }
+    UserManager --> User
+    CharityManager --> Charity
+    ContributionManager --> Contribution
+    Main --> UserManager
+    Main --> CharityManager
+    Main --> ContributionManager
 ",
 [/CONTENT]